stumey/stumey.github.io/aboutme.md

 ### Other

-If you wish to contact me, please email me at email [stefan.tumey@gmail.com](mailto:stefan.tumey@gmail.com).
+If you wish to contact me, please email me at [stefan.tumey@gmail.com](mailto:stefan.tumey@gmail.com).
 If you are curious about what technologies were used to build this site, the information can be found [here]({% link site-stack.md %}).